git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 {language=shell, line-numbers=off}
     export PAGER="most"

-In my configuratiosn, I often reuse configs and some machines may not have `most` installed, so I will have my scripting only set `PAGER` if `most` is
+In my configurations, I often reuse configs and some machines may not have `most` installed, so I will have my scripting only set `PAGER` if `most` is
 found: